neumino/neumino.github.io/movies.md

-### Tau
+### The Death of Superman
-*Released on 2018-06-20, vote average 6.6*
+*Released on 2018-07-03, vote average 6*

-Held captive in a futuristic smart house, a woman hopes to escape by befriending the A.I. program that controls the house.
+When a hulking monster emerges from an underground resting place and begins a mindless rampage, the Justice League is quickly called in to stop the colossal force of nature.
+But it soon becomes apparent that only Superman can stand against the monstrosity that has been nicknamed Doomsday.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/h9nrBkQ2YBo?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/yQoMhtoQw18?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>